Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 ![player info pop system initial labourer](./images/player-info-pop-system-initial-labourer-common-2.png)

-"Common pop data" is the common property of a pop regardless of the pop type.
-The labourer pop in this carrier has 1000000 population, 1.0 education level, 0 unemployment rate, 0 satisfaction, and 1E-6 salary.
+Click "Common" to show the common properties of a pop.
+The labourer pop in this carrier has 1000000 population, 1.0 education level, 0 unemployment rate, 0 satisfaction, and 1.0 salary factor.

 Satisfaction affects population growth and other functionalities of pop.
 To increase satisfaction of a pop, the desire of the pop has to be fulfilled.
 Pop will buy their desire resources automatically.